pratyakshm/WinRice/doc/Main-brief.md

 ### More OS Level Changes That Are Made:

+Things disabled:
-- Autoplay is disabled
+- Autoplay & Autorun.
-- AutoRun is disabled
-- Hibernation is disabled on Desktops
+- Hibernation (desktop only).
+- Windows welcome experience after an update which shows what's new.
+- Tips and suggestions when using Windows.

+Things enabled:
-- 🎛️ OS is set to follow UTC time
+- 🎛️ OS may be enabled to follow UTC if its set to follow BIOS time.
-- Num lock is set to be enabled every boot
+- Num lock on startup.
-- Windows Welcome experiences are disabled
-- Windows Tips notifications are disabled
+- Long path support.

 ## 🧪🎛️ Windows Update